noahkw/acmetk/docs/installation.rst

 .. code-block:: bash

-   # log into user acme_broker and change dir to its home directory
+   # Log into user acme_broker and change dir to its home directory
    sudo su acme_broker
    cd
-   # create the virtual environment and activate it
+   # Create the virtual environment and activate it
    python -m venv venv
    source venv/bin/activate
-   # install the package into the virtual environment
+   # Install the package into the virtual environment
    pip install -r acme-broker/requirements.txt pip install acme-broker/.
    # Generate an account key for the internal ACME client